 “You turn in battle, girl?” asked the monster.
 “That is a fatal mistake!”

 “Now!” screamed Rip Hunter.
 Arisia generated a shield that enveloped Supergirl, and she pulled her away into the Time Sphere.
-Hunter gunned the controls as Rick Flag steadied the battered blond heroine.
+Hunter gunned the controls as Rick Flag steadied the battered blonde heroine.
 They blinked away seconds ahead of energy that flickered and passed harmlessly through the now-intangible craft.

-“No!
-The ship was damaged by the tail of that blast.
-We’re out of control!” screamed Hunter.
+“No!” screamed Hunter.
+“The ship was damaged by the tail of that blast.
+We’re out of control!”

 Supergirl blinked wearily and sat up alive and unharmed, except for a few cuts and bruises.
-“What are you?
-A witch?” she asked Arisia.
+“What are you — a witch?” she asked Arisia.

-“No — I’m a Green Lantern.
+“No, I’m a Green Lantern.
 I know my costume is a bit different, but don’t you recognize the same insignia?” asked the puzzled but excited girl.

 As Rip Hunter worked to stabilize the Time Sphere, energy erupted from a central core.
 It hit the three passengers, yet ignored Supergirl.
 Arisia gasped as chronal energy irradiated her teenage form.
-She began to age rapidly into womanhood, and her uniform almost began to rip as inches and curves were added to her form.
+She began to age rapidly into womanhood, and her uniform almost began to rip as inches and curves were added to her slender form.

 The reverse appeared to happen to Rick Flag, Rip Hunter, and Karin Grace.
-They lost years and became young again, as young as they had been at the start of their adult heroic careers.
+They lost years and became young again, about as young as they had been at the start of their adult heroic careers.
 Hunter slammed the sphere’s shielding back in place as Supergirl welded it firm with her heat-vision.
-“We’re young again!” cooed an excited Karin.
+“We’re young again?!” cooed an excited Karin.

-Supergirl said, “I am glad you are unharmed.
-Thank you all for rescuing me.”
+“I am glad you are unharmed,” said Supergirl.
+“Thank you all for rescuing me.”